-- 1. Generally accepted accounting principles (GAAP) are a set of principles and assumptions that guide the preparation of financial statements, and that have gained wide-spread acceptance among users and practitioners. - 2.
+- 1. Generally accepted accounting principles (GAAP) are a set of principles and assumptions that guide the preparation of financial statements within the United States of America. - 2.
 The revenue recognition principle assumes that revenue is earned by the entity at the time when a service is provided or when a sale is made, not necessarily when cash is received. - 3.
 The matching concept states that revenue is recognized in the time period when goods and services are provided and that the assets of the entity that have been used up during the time period (expenses) must be matched with the asset inflows (revenues) during the same period. - 4.
-Accounting information should be comparable, verifiable, timely and understandable.
+Accounting information should be relevant, complete and free from error.
+It should also be comparable, verifiable, timely and understandable.
 Accounting information should only be disclosed if it is material that is, of sufficient size or importance to influence the judgement of a reasonably knowledgeable user.
 Accounting information should also be disclosed in such a manner that the benefits of doing so outweigh the costs. - 5.
 An asset is anything of value that is owned by the entity.
 Assets are economic resources controlled by an entity.
 They have some future value to the entity, usually for generating revenue. - 6.
 A liability is an obligation to pay an asset or to provide services or goods in the future.
 Until the obligations are paid, creditors have claims against the assets of the entity.

 Equity represents the amount of assets owing to the owners of the entity.
-The total assets of an entity belong either to the shareholders or to the creditors.
+The total assets of an entity belong either to the stockholders or to the creditors.